 Our Board of Directors

-Josie started as a newspaper reporter with internships at NPR, the Washington Post and the Associated Press.
-After completing an MBA, she bridged her experience into Heinz’ multimedia marketing before launching an interactive children’s book startup.
-She now leads PPG Paints customer experience marketing, building on 15 years in digital marketing as a creator of websites, apps, social media strategies and media plans.
+Josie Cellone started as a newspaper reporter with internships at NPR, the Washington Post and the Associated Press.
+After completing an MBA, she bridged her experience into Heinz’s multimedia marketing before launching an interactive children’s book startup.
+She now directs digital marketing and e-commerce at Bob Evans Restaurants, building on 15 years of creating websites, apps, social media strategies and media plans.
 She was a Pittsburgh Tribune-Review city editor.

 Maggie Patterson is a professor of journalism at Duquesne University, an author of several books and a former reporter for The Pittsburgh Press.